jjalle/cpp_rock_paper_scissors/README.md

 * test: All the unit tests (using google test framework).
 * .github: Contains github actions for CI.
 It builds, tests and uses a linter for every commit.
 * .vscode: Configuration for VSCode editor.
 * code_coverage: Pregenerated code coverage report obtained by running `run_code_coverage.sh`.
+I have included this because I haven't setup the CI flow to generate the code coverage.
 * precompiled: Precompiled binaries ready to use.
+I have included this because I haven't setup the CI flow to deploy binaries.

 ## Code
 The code is C++17 with no errors, warnings (GCC11) and also no linter errors (clang-tidy).
+Code-coverage is high (see coverage report)